How does this medication work? What will it do for me?

 - have a recent head injury

-- have acute alcoholism, delirium tremens, and convulsive disorders (seizures)
+- have acute alcoholism, delirium tremens, or a convulsive disorder (seizures)

-- have acute asthma or other obstructive airway, and status asthmaticus
+- have acute asthma or other obstructive airway condition, or status asthmaticus

 - have acute pain (pain that has lasted a short period of time)

 - have acute respiratory depression, increased carbon dioxide levels in the blood, and cor pulmonale

 - have immediate post-operative pain (i.e., surgery less than 24 hours ago)

 - have known or suspected mechanical gastrointestinal obstruction (e.g., bowel obstruction, strictures) or any diseases or conditions that affect the movement of the bowel